pankod/superplate/documentation/docs/hooks/swr.md

 ### useSWR

-Pass an api key and start using it inside any function components:
+Pass an API key and start using it inside any function components:

 ```jsx
 import useSWR from 'swr'